 The classification of glyphosate as probably carcinogenic to humans differs from is controversial as it is not consistent with all previous and one subsequent glyphosate review the views and opinions of by scientific experts and regulatory bodies worldwide.
-These regulatory bodies, including those outlined above and many others have reviewed all of the available scientific evidence, including the results of a piethora of epidemiology studies, numerous cancer bioassays in laboratory animal species, and an extensive array of genetic studies, including both data reported in the published literature as well as the results of the Good Laboratory Practices (GLP)-and Organisation for Economic Co-operation and Development (OECD)/Redbook studies conducted by several companies as part of the normal series of studies conducted to support registration of an agricultural herbicide product.
+These regulatory bodies, including those outlined above and many others have reviewed all of the available scientific evidence.
+Including the results of a plethora of epidemiology studies, numerous cancer bioassays in laboratory animal species, and an extensive array of genetic studies, including both data reported in the publiched literature as well as the results of the Good Laboratory Practices (GLP) and Organisation for Economic Co-operation and Development (CECD)/Redbook studies conducted by several companies as part of the normal series of studies conducted to support registration of an agricultural herbicide product.

 Given that the IARC conclusion contradicts the conclusions reached by worldwide regulatory authorities, as well as of other independent scientists, and noting that the IARC classification ignores the important role exposure plays in a proper overall risk assessment Accordingly.
 Intertek Scientific & Regulatory Consultancy Services (Mississauga, Ontario Canada) was commissioned by Monsanto Company to convened an Expert Panel was convened to assess independently the available data on glyphosate with respect to exposures, carcinogenicity studies conducted in experimental animals, genetic toxicity and mechanistic data, and epidemiological studies.
-These broad areas of research were evaluated in relation to the opinions reached by IARC (2015).
+These broad areas of research were evaluated in relation to the

+Comment [wh1]: ASHLEY, I CAN LIVE WITH ANY OF THE DELETIONS BELOW ON THIS PAGE IF YOU ARE OK WITH THEM AS WELL opinione reached by IARC (2015).
 The Expert Panel was composed of individuals with documented expertise in the four broad areas, of interest with respect to the carcinogenic potential of glyphosate.
 Presented herein are the results of the deliberations of the Expert Panel and a summary of their conclusions.
 For each of the four areas of interest (exposure, animal cancer bioassays, genetic toxicity, and epidemiology) the data evaluated, and the method of evaluation, and the conclusions of the experts are summarized outlined in the sections below.